-Learn to recognise the place value of each digit in a three-digit number.
+Learn to recognise the place value of each digit through partitioning numbers up to 1000.

 This lesson includes:

 Test your knowledge of partitioning numbers up to 1000 in this quiz.

 Place value helps us work out the value of a digit depending on its place or position in a number.